C. T. Walker Traditional Magnet School: History

-In 1980 it became a magnet school, housing grades K-5.
+In 1980, it became a magnet school, housing grades K-5.
 Like in other magnet schools in the county, racial quotas maintained a racially balanced student body (45% African American, 45% Caucasian, 10% other).
 The concept brought changes in structural organization.
 During its first year as a magnet school, C.T.
-Walker housed 400 K-5 students admitted on the basis of a lottery that was conducted by community leaders and school officials.
+Walker housed 400 K-5 students admitted based on a lottery that was conducted by community leaders and school officials.
 Beginning with the 1981 school year, the sixth grade was added to the school structure, followed by the seventh grade in 1982, and the eighth grade in 1983.
 In 1999, the C. T. Walker Magnet School celebrated its twentieth anniversary as a magnet school.